 The person’s age, sex, and ethnicity (nationality/heritage); and

-There are four main types of scars and various treatments can help reduce their size and appearance.
+There are four main types of scars.
+Various treatments can help reduce their size and appearance.
 Before you begin, however, remember this basic truth: scars will never completely disappear.

 What are the four main types of scars?

-What are possible treatments?
+What are possible treatments for scars?

 Will insurance cover scar removal treatments?

-If you are having scar removal treatment for cosmetic purposes, you will likely have to pay for it yourself.
+If you are having scar removal treatment for cosmetic purposes (for your appearance), you will probably have to pay for it yourself.
 If your scars resulted from cosmetic surgery, your insurance company may or may not pay for treatment.
 Some plans will not cover treatments that arise from elective surgery that is not medically necessary.
 It is best to check with your insurance plan.

-© Copyright 1995-2012 The Cleveland Clinic Foundation.
+© Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 12/10/2012...#11030
+This document was last reviewed on: 4/22/2016...#11030